DigitalCampus/django-oppia/docs/index.rst

 Welcome to the OppiaMobile documentation
 ==============================================

-OppiaMobile-Server is the server side component for the `OppiaMobile`_ learning application
+OppiaMobile-Server is the server side component for the `OppiaMobile <http://oppia-mobile.org/>`_ learning application

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    install
    upgrade
    api

+   changelog